elhamastaraki90-lang/-Nonsinglet-distribution-functions-using-the-neural-network-and-genetic-algorithm/README.md

 This repository contains the full implementation, data, and supplementary material for the article:

-**“Nonsinglet distribution functions using the neural network and genetic algorithm”**
-_Submitted to European Physical Journal A (EPJ A)._
+Nonsinglet distribution functions using the neural network and genetic algorithm _Submitted to European Physical Journal A (EPJ A)._

 The project provides a hybrid numerical–analytical framework for extracting